thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 - Show trophy graphics next to the top 3 finishers.

 Visibility:
-- The page is visible to all users.
+- The page requires sign-in; unauthenticated users are prompted to sign in.
-- All users can view the tournament lobby and watch any tournament game live as spectators.
+- Signed-in users can view the tournament lobby and watch any tournament game live as spectators.
 - Spectators can see both players' remaining time; there is no spectator count or chat.
-- Before the tournament begins, non-registered users see a registration view.
+- Before the tournament begins, signed-in non-registered users see a registration view.
-- After the tournament begins, non-registered users see the tournament lobby view.
+- After the tournament begins, signed-in non-registered users see the tournament lobby view.
+- If a signed-in user has an active tournament match, the lobby shows a "Return to Game" button; clicking their matchup in the bracket also opens the game.
 - When a user is actively playing a tournament game, the game page includes a "Back to Tournament Lobby" button (or similar UI) that returns them to the tournament lobby.

 ### Bracket and Scheduling